Tylogix - iSeries SQL Tips and Techniques

 |

-in a multi-member file using SQL using ALIAS and UNION
+or more members in a multi-member file using SQL using ALIAS

 To

-that uses ALIAS to target individual members and UNION
+is a technique that uses ALIAS to target individual members

 CREATE